ScienceParkStudyGroup/rna-seq-lesson/_episodes/06-differential-analysis.md

 <img src="../img/MA_plot_raw.png" width="800px" alt="MA plot" >

 Shrinkage of effect size (LFC estimates) is useful for visualization and ranking of genes.
 It is more useful visualize the MA-plot for the shrunken log2 fold changes, which remove the noise associated with log2 fold changes from low count genes without requiring arbitrary filtering thresholds.
+This helps to get more meaningful log2 fold changes for all genes independently of their expression level.
 ~~~
 resLFC <- lfcShrink(dds = dds,
                   res = res,